newfront/hitchhikers_guide_to_deltalake_streaming/hitchhikers_guide/notebooks/103-ooops-i-did-it-again/README.md

 2. How to minimize the fallout when things go exceptionally wrong.
 How communication - even async comms - build trust even when everything is on fire.
 3. Using Table Aliases, Replace, and Overwrite for good and profit.

+> Note: This is continous work in progress.
+Please open up an [Issue](https://github.com/newfront/hitchhikers_guide_to_deltalake_streaming/issues) if you find things that seem out of place.
+Just be nice.